sugarlabs/GSoC/README.md

 [2018](https://wiki.sugarlabs.org/go/Summer_of_Code/2018)

 ## Want to work with us ?
-We have a lot of interesting project ideas for you.
-There is Sugar OS, Sugar Activities, Music Blocks and Sugarizer.
-You can start by going through them and see what would you like to work on.<br>
-After that, you can go through our [Ideas](Ideas-2019.md) page to see our proposed ideas.
+It is too late to apply, sorry.

+See our [proposed ideas](Ideas-2019.md) page.
 We would love to hear your own ideas as well.

-You should familiarise yourself with our code, by reporting and fixing bugs.
-This will assure us that you will be able to work on the project ;-)
+You may familiarise yourself with our code, by reporting and fixing bugs.

-Before you start writing your proposal, go through our [Proposal Template](Template.md).

 ## How to talk to us ?
 We use the